RyotaUshio/obsidian-pdf-plus/README.md

 - **Hide toolbar in PDF embeds with a page specified**: Requires the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin.
 - **Never show sidebar in PDF embeds**
 - **Do not display PDF embeds or PDF popover previews in "two page" layout**: Regardless of the "two page" layout setting in existing PDF viewer, PDF embeds and PDF popover previews will be always displayed in "single page" layout.
 You can still turn it on for each embed by clicking the "two page" button in the toolbar, if shown.
+- **Do not highlight text in a text selection embeds/do not highlight annotations in an annotation embeds**
 - **Do not clear highlights in a selection/annotation embeds**
 - **Make PDF embeds unscrollable**
 - **Zoom in PDF embeds (experimental)**